We welcome all comments and feedback about the way we work, whether positive or negative.

 Compliments and comments can be shared by talking to the person working with you or a manager.
 You can share your views by phone, in a letter/email, or by asking to meet with us.
 Contact details can be found at the end of this leaflet.

 Family Care is committed to providing positive experiences for people who access our services.
 We regard complaints as an opportunity to turn a negative experience for a customer or service user into a positive one, as well as an opportunity to learn and to improve.
-We also have information for young people wishing to give feedback or complain.

 The purpose of our procedure is to ensure that: